SabrinaPau/07_eda-project-1/README.md

 ```
 - Activate your environment
 - Also after having created this environment, you can install additional packages within it. **Therefore you need to have activated your environment**!
-- Start jupyter lab and start with your EDA!
+- Start VS Code and start with your EDA!

 ## Suggested workflow - POC
 The work is timeboxed, and with that in mind, you need to change how you approach the task.
 You will want to employ an iterative approach.